SAP/fosstars-rating-core/docs/oss/security/apache/dubbo-go-hessian2.md

           Value:........0.00  out of 10.00
           Confidence:...10.00 out of 10.00
           Based on:...2 features:
-              A set of package managers:...NPM, YARN
+              A set of package managers:...
               Does it use nohttp?..........No